ovh/gulp-drupal-stack/docs/usage.md

 ## Specifics Commands

-You can launch specifics tasks, for example "lint CSS files".
-In this example, you can use `gulp validate:css`.
+You can launch specifics tasks, for example "lint CSS files": `gulp validate:css`.

-All the documentation can be found inside the [Features](features) section.
+All the documentation can be found inside the [Features](features/css.md) section.

+---

 ### Babel

 In order to use Babel, you need to create a `.babelrc` into your project, with the presets that you want installed.

 **Example:**

 Run:
 ```bash
 $ npm install --save-dev babel-preset-es2015